Seattle's Child

 This path is fully paved up to the overlook.
 The trail starts with a climb up stone stairs to the asphalt path above.
 Ambitious hikers can carry their stroller up the stairs for use on the path.
 Head in either direction to start walking among the loop trail.

-The Nisqually Vista Trail features Pacific silver fir, subalpine fir, and mountain hemlock, along with gorgeous views of Mount Rainier.
+The Nisqually Vista Trail features Pacific silver fir, subalpine fir, mountain hemlock, and gorgeous views of Mount Rainier.

 Distance: 1.2 miles round-trip, 200 feet elevation